grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/_index.md

 However, eBPF is not a silver bullet.
 It has some limitations that make it unsuitable for certain use cases:

 - For example, eBPF is not a good fit for profiling applications that are not written in a supported language.
-- It also cannot be used to profile applications that are not running on Linux.
+- It cannot be used to profile applications that are not running on Linux.
 - It does not support all profile types such as memory and contention/lock profiling.
-- Finally, setting up eBPF requires root access to the host machine, which can be a problem in some environments.
+- eBPF requires root access to the host machine, which can be a problem in some environments.

 ## eBPF via the Grafana Agent